Prof Dragan Savic FREng

 Research profile on

 Professor Savić (FREng, FICE, FCIWEM, FIWA, MASCE, CEng), a founder and former director of the Centre for Water Systems, is the UK’s first Professor of Hydroinformatics having held this post at the University of Exeter since 2001.
-He is also the CEO of KWR Water Research Institute, the Dutch drinking water companies’ collective research organisation and Distinguished Professor at the National University of Malaysia.
+He is also the CEO of KWR Water Research Institute, the Dutch drinking water companies’ collective research organisation.

 His research interests cover the interdisciplinary field of Hydroinformatics, which transcends traditional boundaries of water/ environmental science and engineering, informatics/ computer science (including Artificial Intelligence, data mining and optimisation techniques) and environmental engineering.
 Applications are generally in the environmental engineering/science areas, including water resources management (both quality and quantity), flood management, water & wastewater systems and environmental protection & management.
 Some of the research topics include:

 - development and application of Artificial Intelligence-based decision-support systems, simulation and optimization models to improve understanding and provide solutions to water engineering problems;

 - hydroinformatics tools and techniques and their effective application to managing risk and uncertainties associated with water systems;